CoronApp-project/socialdistancing-ionic/README.md

 ![ngrok output after running the ngrok http command line](https://user-images.githubusercontent.com/58298921/77493669-02add680-6e44-11ea-9cfa-aeb7563807b6.png)

-To properly test the application, you should take the last fowarwding url that starts with 'https' and open it in your mobile browser.
-The url's that are generated, expire as soon as you quit running ngrok in your terminal.
+To properly test the application, take the last fowarwding url that starts with 'https' and open it in your mobile browser.